 The walk around the Walls of Dubrovnik takes around 2-3 hours depending on your pace.
 It is recommended to do it either early in the morning or late in the afternoon, as the heat is quite unbearable.
 The price of the ticket for the city’s walls is 200kn, which is around 30 euros.

 Old Town of Dubrovnik

 The old town of Dubrovnik is the highlight of any trip to the city.
-It usually starts with entering the city through the Pile gate, which will bring you in the city.
-On the right side you will see the Big Onofrio’s fountain, which was and is still used by the locals as a source of fresh water.
+It usually starts with entering the city through the Pile Gate, which will bring you to the city.
+On the right side, you will see the Big Onofrio’s fountain, which was and is still used by the locals as a source of freshwater.

 The City Center of Dubrovnik

 The city center of the old town of Dubrovnik is almost near the harbor of the city and at its end.
 There is the Church of Saint Blaise, built in Baroque style and known for its beautiful interior.
 The church was dedicated to the savior of Dubrovnik Saint Blaise.

 On the other side is the Sponza Palace, which was the commercial center of Dubrovnik.
 Nowadays, it holds Dubrovnik’s oldest archives dating back to the 10th century, which is quite fascinating.
 Visiting here is a must on a 3 day Adriatic road trip.